truenas/documentation/content/CORE/CORETutorials/Sharing/AFP/AFPShare.md

 ## Start or Stop AFP Service

-To begin advertising the AFP shared location, go to **Services** and click the **AFP** toggle to start if not running or if running, to stop it.
+To begin advertising the AFP shared location, go to **Services** and click the toggle to start or stop the **AFP** service, depending on the current state.
+Hover the mouse over the toggle to see the current state of the service.
+The toggle turns blue when it is running.
-To automatically start the service after TrueNAS boots, set **Start Automatically**.
+To automatically start the service after TrueNAS boots, select **Start Automatically**.

 ### Changing AFP Service settings

 If the AFP service is running, stop it before attempting to edit settings.

 It is recommended to use the default settings for the AFP service.
-However, to adjust the service settings, click <i class="fa fa-pencil" aria-hidden="true" title="Configure"></i>.
+To adjust the service settings, click the <i class="material-icons" aria-hidden="true" title="Configure">edit</i> icon.

 ![Services AFP Edit](/images/CORE/12.0/ServicesAFPEdit.png "Services AFP Edit")